-Cambridge Dictionary very clearly defines greenwashing as “making people believe that your company is doing more to protect the environment than it really is” or “an attempt to make your business seem interested in protecting the natural environment, when it is not”.
+Cambridge Dictionary very clearly defines greenwashing as “making people believe that your company is doing more to protect the environment than it really is” or “an attempt to make your business seem interested in protecting the natural environment when it is not”.

-Investopedia goes into it even further with an example: “companies involved in greenwashing behavior might make claims that their products are from recycled materials or have energy-saving benefits.
+Investopedia goes into it even further with an example: “companies involved in greenwashing behaviour might make claims that their products are from recycled materials or have energy-saving benefits.
 Although some of the environmental claims might be partly true, companies engaged in greenwashing typically exaggerate their claims or the benefits in an attempt to mislead consumers.”

 Basically, we are victims of greenwashing when companies try to convince us into buying a product thinking it is environmentally friendly, when it actually isn’t.